rhubarbwu/cellrs/README.md

 - `cellrs` displays a battery which resizes with the size of the terminal.
 - The battery contains "cells" that scale to the current battery level.
 These cells are colour-coded based on the percentage of the battery.
 - A status line is displayed below the battery showing numerical percentage and charging status.
+- Optionally, some cells will blink when the battery is charging.

 ### Platforms